Archaeology Awards & Bursaries

 3. the financial status of the applicant

-To be considered for the essay prizes, a digital copy of the essay must be submitted through the Application Page by the author(s) or instructor(s) by the end of the semester the paper was written in.
+To enter the competition a digital copy of the essay must be submitted through the Application Page by the author.
+Be sure to indicate on the title page the course, instructor, and the semester the paper was written.
+Only one paper per student can be submitted in a given award cycle.